 Legal Language Services ranks Nebraska as a state with moderately regulated legal interpreting requirements.

-Nebraska has several levels of classification for legal interpreters.
-However, excepting Spanish-language and ASL cases, Nebraska does not require certified interpreters for any legal proceeding.
+Excepting Spanish-language and ASL cases, Nebraska does not require certified interpreters for any legal proceeding.

 The state of Nebraska also offers federal court certification and accepts Court Interpreter Certification Certificates from any state which is a member of the National Center for State Court’s Consortium for Language Access in the Court.

-In addition to Spanish, Nebraska offers certification in 20 other languages:
+Nebraska offers certification in 21 languages:

 According to a recent American Community Survey, approximately 9.55% of the Nebraska population speaks a language other than English.